 About Us

-After the oil spill, the Trustees immediately got to work.
-Within a month, we were assessing the impacts of oil and oil spill response efforts (such as dispersants) on natural resources like wetlands, fish and birds.
+After the 2010 oil spill, the Trustees immediately got to work.
+Within a month, we started assessing the impacts of oil and oil spill response efforts (such as cleaning beaches and spraying dispersants) on natural resources like wetlands, fish, and birds.

 Scientists, economists, and restoration experts came together to collect data, determine the extent and magnitude of injuries, and plan and implement restoration projects.